You can select sub-objects in a 3D model and change their position, angle and size.

 - Some sub-objects do not have geometry, and are represented with a peg icon in the 3D graph view.
 Those objects only serve as parents of other sub-objects with geometry, represented with a drawing icon in the 3D Graph view.
 Since those objects have no visible component, you have to use the 3D Graph view to select them.
 To help find these objects in the 3D Graph, you can select one of the object's visible children in the Stage or Camera view, then select that sub-object's parent in the 3D Graph view.

-- To select multiple sub-objects in the Camera and Stage view, hold Ctrl + Shift (Windows) or Shift + ⌘ (macOS) and click on each sub-object you want to select.
+- To select multiple sub-objects in the Camera and Stage view, hold Ctrl + Shift (Windows) or Shift + ⌘ (Mac OS X) and click on each sub-object you want to select.